obokhove/wetropolis20162020/feedback/README.md

-# Wetropolis I & II Showcasings and Feedback
+# Wetropolis Showcasings and Feedback

 Well over 1000 people have now experienced in person what a return period (or ``Annual'' Event Probability) is for an extreme flood by viewing the Wetropolis Flood Demonstrator in action.